Switzerland, a maritime nation

 - Approximatively 65 Shipping companies and Shipping services companies, located in 12 cantons, most of them being based in Geneva, Zurich, Basel, Vaud, Ticino and Zug.

 - The headquarters of major players in this sector, such as the second largest container-ship operator in the world, MSC, but also companies such as Massoel, Suisse-Atlantique, ABC Maritime or Swiss Maritime Services.

 The Shipping sector contributes yearly to the Swiss GDP with CHF 2.4 billion (approx. 0.4% of total GDP).
 It represents approximatively 2000 direct jobs.

 An opportunity for the shipping industry in Switzerland

-The introduction of a tonnage tax in Switzerland would strengthen all of the shipping sector.
+The introduction of a tonnage tax in Switzerland would strengthen the Swiss shipping sector.
 Job creations can be expected.
 Furthermore, this would contribute to aligning Switzerland with international standards.
-It would boost the country’s economy, and reinforce its attractiveness.
+It would allow for Switzerland to be aligned with international standards.
+It would also boots the country's economy and reinforce its attractiveness.

 If a tonnage tax is introduced in Switzerland, the following could be expected as of 2027:

 - 9000 jobs (a very strong additional of 7000 jobs)